Beegood-b/sass-7-1-architecture/README.md

 ## Contributing

-Feel free to open issues or submit pull requests if you find any bugs or have suggestions for improvements.
+Feel free to open issues or submit pull requests if you have suggestions for improvements.

 1. Fork the repository.
 2. Create a new branch.